mongodb/mongodbatlas-cloudformation-resources/cdk/l3-cdk-resources/atlas-private-endpoint/README.md

 ## Description

-Creates a project, cluster, dbuser, private endpoint and add an IP entry to the access list in MongoDB Atlas.
+Creates a MongoDB Atlas Project, Cluster, DBuser, Private Endpoint and adds an IP entry to the IP Access List.

 ## MongoDB Atlas API Docs